 - … and principally as Arabs had come from some primitive tribes whose artistic background was absolutely poor, they had to learn from famous civilizations of their time meaning Roman and Iranian artists.

 Contribution of Iranians to Islamic Architecture

 It’s not far from reality to refer to Islamic buildings in Iran as Iranian architecture although the experts tend to look at the architecture and generally call it differently – Islamic architecture.
-It’s very interesting to compare the architecture of the mosques with some of the Iranian churches built since Safavid period (16th-18th centuries) and find absolute similarity.
+It’s very interesting to compare the architecture of the mosques with some of the Iranian churches built since the Safavid period (16th-18th centuries) and find absolute similarities.
 The common point leads to nothing but one conclusion: It’s Iranian architecture.